Spencer Torkelson Preview, Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 9.4 K/9, the second-best in MLB.
+- The 9.4 strikeouts per nine innings put together by the White Sox pitching staff ranks third in the league.

-- The White Sox have a 4.95 team ERA that ranks 26th across all MLB pitching staffs.
+- The White Sox have the 26th-ranked team ERA among all MLB pitching staffs (4.91).

-- White Sox pitchers combine to allow 195 total home runs at a clip of 1.4 per game (fourth-most in the league).
+- White Sox pitchers combine to surrender 195 total home runs at a clip of 1.4 per game (fourth-most in the league).

-- Clevinger gets the start for the White Sox, his 20th of the season.
-He is 6-7 with a 3.90 ERA and 87 strikeouts in 101 2/3 innings pitched.
+- Urena starts for the first time this season for the White Sox.

-- In his most recent appearance on Saturday against the Detroit Tigers, the right-hander threw four innings, allowing eight earned runs while surrendering 12 hits.
+- It's the first appearance this season for the 31-year-old righty, and his first outing in more than a year.

 © 2023 Data Skrive.
 All rights reserved.